dvksn/papers-summary/Attention-is-all-you-Need.md

 It's a weighted sum of values with weight calculated as the compatibility between keys and queries.
 ### Scaled dot product attention
 ![image](https://github.com/dvksn/papers-summary/assets/18422658/7863cc10-decd-48ae-830a-b6f5e031c178)
+#### Why not additive attention?
+Additive attention calculated using single hidden layer Feed forward network.
+In practice scaled dot product attention is faster due to matrix multiplications.
+For large values of dk, additive attention outperforms dot product attention.
+Since dot products grows with larger dk, pushing softmax into regions where it has small gradients.
+That's dot product attention is scaled down by sqrt(dk).

+#### Multi-head attention